apoudelnd/K-LLMS/README.md

 * Lukas Berglund et al. [The Reversal Curse: LLMs trained on “A is B” fail to learn “B is A](https://arxiv.org/pdf/2309.12288.pdf)
 * Encoding clinical knowledge (2023 Nature by Google Research folks)- [Aligning LLMs to new domains](https://www.nature.com/articles/s41586-023-06291-2)
+* Using logical reasoning to _guide_ an LM allows for training on certified self-generated reasoning to help avoid halucinaitions.
+[Certified Reasoning with Language Models](https://arxiv.org/pdf/2306.04031.pdf)

 ## Survey Papers